Felteng/f1-town-square/README.md

         </details>

 - **Registration page**
-    - Features an ordinary registration form with email address being optional and appropiate feedback if fields are left empty.
+    - Features an ordinary registration form with email address being optional and appropriate feedback if fields are left empty.

-    - Upon registration the user is automatically signed in to the registered account and taken back to the page they were on before initating registration.
+    - Upon registration the user is automatically signed in to the registered account and taken back to the page they were on before initiating registration.

         - The page being returned to will not be another account authentication page, for example if the user clicked on a sign in prompt under an event and then realised that they need to sign up first, they will not be returned to the login page and instead back to the page they were on.